It’s not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair, and there’s a good reason why!

 Can shampoo really restore damaged hair?
 Find out from Dr. Berg!
 [3:07]

 According to Dr. Ryan Welter, a Boston-based hair transplant surgeon, hot water causes dehydration in your hair strands.
-This can cause dry, brittle hair which is prone to thinning.
+This can cause dry, brittle hair, which is prone to thin.
 If you want to preserve your scalp’s natural moisture or hydration, you might want to try cooler showers.Invest in your hair, it is the crown you never take off.
 Click To Tweet

 Here are some of the best tips from her interview!

 - Fringe, or what we know more as bangs, is a great hairstyle if you experience hair loss.
 Sometimes, when we lose some hair, our hairline tends to recede or thins as well.
 A fringe can cover the forehead and make hair look thick, not to mention it can also shape and contour our face.